 I nodded and climbed the ladder.
 The trapdoor was still open.
 Stepping out onto the roof, I looked around in all directions.

-The roof was generally flat, if a bit lower at the rear of the store, and covered with tarpaper.
+The roof was generally flat, if a bit lower toward the rear of the store, and covered with tarpaper.
 There was a small chimney in one corner.
 The land under the store sloped off sharply, so that the rear of the roof was about twice as far from the ground as the front was from the sidewalk.
 The ground in the back was unkempt – trees and bushes and brambles.

 There was, as I said before, a small alley on the right hand side of the store, between the store and the thrift shop.
 This was the alley where my employer and I had stood while I'd filled her in on the events of the morning.
 There was a metal ladder attached to the outside of the building, allowing descent to the alley.
 So, this might have been how the mystery woman had got off the roof.
 It would have been daring, with so many potential witnesses on the street, but of course all the witnesses had been facing the other way, watching the Town Hall burn.

 If she had got off the roof this way, though, it must have been before the man had fallen to the sidewalk.
 The alley had definitely not been unobserved after that – I could attest to that from personal experience.

 I went to the other side of the roof and saw that it would have been easy to step to the roof of the pharmacy, and then to the grocery store that was on the other side of the pharmacy.
 All three buildings were single story, of approximately the same height, with no alleys between them.
 I could see that there was a ladder down to the street on the far side of the pharmacy.